emlyn/MrsDoyle/README.md

 Setting Up:
 -----------

-TODO: deploying.
+* Download the code:

+        git clone git@github.com:emlyn/MrsDoyle.git

+* Copy the example config file to edit the login and password and any other settings you want to change:

+        cd MrsDoyle
+        cp example-config.dat config.dat
+        <editor> config.dat

+* Make sure you have [mongoDB](http://www.mongodb.org/) running locally, or edit the config file to point it to another machine.
+* If you don't have it already, install [Leiningen](https://github.com/technomancy/leiningen).
+* Start her up!

+        lein run

+The first run will take a while as all the dependencies have to be downloaded, but the next times should be faster.
 Once she has been successfully deployed, go to your google talk client (or the chat window in your gmail) and add <yourdeployedloginname> to your contacts.

 You should now be able to talk to her, and if you mention tea, she will ask everyone who is online whether they want tea.
 They then have 120 seconds to answer yes or no, after which Mrs Doyle will select somebody at random who has to make the tea (weighted for fairness towards people who have drunk more than they've made).
 They will receive a list of all the people they have to brew for.